 Best places to visit in Spain

 So, before you leave for your vacation, you’ll definitely want to keep an eye on the weather forecast.
-We suggest packing layers no matter where you visit in Spain.
+We suggest packing layers no matter where you travel to in Spain.
 The following are some of the country’s main highlights to consider visiting:

 While in the capital, check out Plaza Mayor, the Royal Palace of Madrid, El Retiro Park, and Puerta del Sol!
 There are also three famous art museums in Madrid that you won’t want to miss: the Prado Museum, the Reina Sofía Museum, and the Thyssen-Bornemisza Museum.

-Known for flamenco dancing, tapas, and the Feria de Abril, most travelers will agree that Seville is the main city in Southern Spain you shouldn’t miss.
+Known for flamenco dancing, tapas, and the Feria de Abril, most travelers will agree that Seville is the principal city in Southern Spain you shouldn’t miss.
 The main things to do in Seville include the Alcázar of Seville (GoT was filmed here!), the Seville Cathedral, the Plaza de España, and Casa de Pilatos.

-I would give yourself an absolute minimum of two to three days in the city to cover the majority of these sites.
+We recommend an absolute minimum of two to three days in the city to cover the majority of these sites.
 Especially if you’re visiting during the summertime, plan to buy your tickets for the attractions in Seville in advance or book a guided tour.

 Costa del Sol

-The Costa del Sol, which translates to “sunshine coast”, is one of the best places to vacation in Spain, particularly for European families.
+The Costa del Sol, which translates to “sunshine coast,” is one of the best places to vacation in Spain, particularly for European families.
 As you might imagine, this region has the most agreeable climate in Spain, with warm weather and very little rain.

-As another popular beach escape in Spain, San Sebastián is considered the gem of the Basque Country.
+As another prominent beach escape in Spain, San Sebastián is considered the gem of the Basque Country.
 Relax in the sand at Playa de la Concha and Playa de Ondarreta before hitting up San Sebastián’s classic pintxo (Basque word for “tapas”) bars.

 Since Nasrid Palace tickets can be hard to come by in high season, you may want to opt for a guided tour.
-After you visit the palace, make your way the Realejo area for some authentic “tapas granadinas”.
+After visiting the palace, go to the Realejo area for some authentic “tapas granadinas.”

 The Canary Islands

-Between its many beaches and national parks, the Canary Islands has become a popular vacation spot for many Europeans.
+Between its countless beaches and national parks, the Canary Islands has become a popular vacation spot for Europeans.
 The most visited islands include Tenerife, Gran Canaria, Lanzarote, Fuerteventura, and La Palma.

 Best time to visit Spain

-In general, the best time to visit Spain will be during one of its two shoulder seasons: spring (March-May) or fall (September-November).
-During the spring, you’ll experience long days, mild temperatures, and a lower amount of tourists compared to the summertime.
+Generally, the best time to visit Spain is during one of its two shoulder seasons: spring (March-May) or fall (September-November).
+During the spring, you’ll experience long days, mild temperatures, and fewer tourists compared to the summertime.

-Fall is another great time to visit Spain, especially if you’re hoping to visit Madrid or Barcelona.
-Hotel prices drop in these more expensive cities, and you won’t have to battle the heat to see the most famous attractions.
+Fall is another great time to visit Spain, especially if you want to visit Madrid or Barcelona.
+Hotel prices tend to drop in these more expensive cities, and you won’t have to battle the heat to see the most famous attractions.

-Summer is the most popular time of year to travel to Spain, so expect prices to reflect this.
+Summer is the most popular time of year to travel to Spain overall, so expect prices to reflect this.
 With this in mind, you’ll want to avoid booking anything last minute during this time of year.
 Additionally, while most of the country is lovely to visit in the summertime, you may want to keep an eye on the temperature.

 If you enjoy empty museums and perusing Christmas markets, one of our best travel tips is to plan a winter trip to Spain.
 In fact, this is the perfect season for a budget-friendly vacation.
 After all, thanks to its mainly Mediterranean climate, Spain has one of the mildest winters in Europe!

 Pros and cons of visiting Spain

-- Will this be a budget-friendly trip?
 All in all, Spain is generally cheaper to visit than Italy.
-For one, food and hotels are more affordable, even in larger Spanish cities, like Madrid, Barcelona, and Seville.
-Nonetheless, the cost of transportation (for example, train tickets) in both countries is pretty comparable.
+Mainly, restaurants and hotels are more affordable, even in larger Spanish cities, like Madrid, Barcelona, and Seville.
+Note that you will use euros as currency in both Italy and Spain.

 Best places to visit in Italy

 Florence, the capital of Tuscany, is a city that everyone should visit at least once in their lifetime.
-Many tourists even name Florence as their favorite destination in Italy due to its unique culture, food, and romantic Renaissance architecture.
+Many tourists even rank Florence as their favorite destination in Italy due to its unique culture, food, and romantic Renaissance architecture.

 During your visit, you won’t want to miss the Duomo di Firenze, Uffizi Gallery, Ponte Vecchio, and Pitti Palace.
 Florence is also a great base to explore more of the Tuscany Region.
-For example, plan to take a day trip to the countryside to go wine tasting!
+For example, plan to take day trips to Pisa, Siena, or Lucca!
 Another option is to fly into Florence and take a road trip through Northern Italy.

 Venice may be one of the first places you picture when you think of Italy.
-Due to its fame as a “floating city”, lined with canals and colorful homes, Venice receives approximately 20 million tourists per year.
+Due to its fame as a “floating city” lined with canals and colorful homes, Venice receives approximately 20 million tourists annually.

 Saint Mark’s Basilica, the Doge’s Palace, the Grand Canal, Burano, and Piazza San Marco are some of the top attractions that continue to draw new tourists each year.
-Venice is also a rather divisive city among tourists–some people love it, while others consider it to be more of a tourist trap.
+Venice is also a somewhat divisive city among tourists–some people love it, while others consider it to be more of a tourist trap.
 You’ll have to visit to see what you think!

 As a fashion capital, Milan offers some of the best shopping in the world.
-However, even if you don’t have a big budget, this northern Italian city is still worth a visit.
+However, even if you don’t have a big budget, this northern Italian city is still worth visiting.
 Check out the terrace at the top of the Duomo di Milano, take a stroll through the Galleria Vittorio Emanuele II, and tour Sforza Castle.
-Afterward, relax in Sempione Park and then grab an Aperol Spritz at Terraza Aperol.
+Afterward, relax in Sempione Park and grab an Aperol Spritz at Terraza Aperol.

-Approximately 80km north of Milan, you’ll find the beautiful Lake Como, a popular vacation spot for the rich and famous.
-Here, you can relax by the beach, take a boat ride, or even participate in water sports, like windsurfing, sailing, and kitesurfing.
+Approximately 80km north of Milan, you’ll find the beautiful Lake Como, a trendy vacation spot for the rich and famous.
+Here, you can relax by the beach, take a boat ride, or even participate in water sports like windsurfing, sailing, and kitesurfing.

 This famous stretch of coastline in northwestern Italy actually comprises five small fishing villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
-Monterosso and Riomaggiore are the largest towns, while Vernazza and Manarola are often considered the most beautiful, and Corniglia is more of a hidden gem away from the crowds.
+Monterosso and Riomaggiore are the most significant towns, while Vernazza and Manarola are often considered the most beautiful, and Corniglia is more of a hidden gem away from the crowds.

 Best time to visit Italy

-If you’d like to travel to Rome, Florence, Milan, or Venice, you should ideally avoid planning your trip during July and August.
-Instead, aim for March, April, or October.
-If you’d rather hit the beach in the Amalfi Coast or the Cinque Terre, spring (April and May) and fall (September and October) can also be a great time to experience these areas.
+If you’d like to visit some of the more well-known sites, we advise aiming for March, April, or October.
+Or, if you’d rather hit the beach on the Amalfi Coast or the Cinque Terre, spring (April and May) and fall (September and October) can also be great times to experience these areas.
 We propose spending at least ten days in Italy for the whole experience.

 Summer is the heaviest season for tourism in most Italian destinations, so expect higher prices for food, accommodations, and flights.
-When booking your hotel for June, July, or August, make sure that the property offers air conditioning.
+When booking your hotel for June, July, or August, ensure that the property offers air conditioning.